 For just 39 Euros you can get the Dublin Hop On Hop Off Bus and Irish Whiskey Museum combo.
 Find out more

-The Blending Experience at the Irish Whiskey Museum is a 90-minute adventure that is sure to blow your mind away.
+The Irish Whiskey Museum’s Blending Experience is a 90-minute adventure that is sure to blow your mind away.

 First, you tour all the exhibits on display even as you listen to amazing stories by the tour guides.

-The fully guided tour through the Museum is followed by an interactive tasting of four varieties of Irish Whiskey.
+The fully guided tour is followed by an interactive tasting of four varieties of Irish Whiskey.

 On the third leg of the tour, you learn to craft and blend Whiskey to your taste and take home a 30ml Irish Whiskey Museum branded bottle.